-According to the National Center for Education Statistics, by the fall of 2023, public school enrollment in the United States is expected to reach 52.1 million.
-The federal research agency predicts that racial and ethnic classroom diversity will continue to rise, with the Hispanic student population projected to make up 30% of the student population.
+According to the National Center for Education Statistics, by the fall of 2027, public school enrollment in the United States is expected to reach 52.1 million.1 The federal research agency predicts that racial and ethnic classroom diversity will continue to rise, with the Hispanic student population projected to makeup between 26-29% of the student population.
 Both campus-based and online doctoral programs in education must train those enrolled in EdD programs to teach in culturally, ethnically, and racially diverse settings.

 Collaborative Social Change

 A doctorate in education shouldn’t just prepare educators to be lifelong advocates for education.
 Exemplary EdD programs encourage and equip future doctors of education to become leaders at the forefront of social change.
 By working with other stakeholders, those with a doctorate in education can use their graduate-level education, as well as past experiences, to create a learning system that works for all learners, regardless of background.

 EdD programs are designed to deliver information, knowledge, skills, and training through experienced faculty members and other experts.
 On campus and online, doctoral programs in education must be led by faculty with extensive research and classroom experience.
 Their experience should serve as a model for those pursuing a doctorate in education to conduct their own research and investigation.